goranikin/snu_retrieval/src/data_augmentation/Prompt.md

 >>> Are there any research papers on generative models that combine quantized latent spaces with perceptual and adversarial loss functions to enhance codebook utilization and reconstruction quality?
 ```

+It performs 0.21 at recall@20 score with BM25.
+It is pretty lower than original inline-citation rewriting dataset in LitSearch, which shows 0.3999.
+We need to generate queries more specifically.

 ## 4